openmina/mina-frontend/MetricsTracing.md

 ## Explorer

+We need to have a view of the blockchain’s past and present, not only for debugging purposes, but also to help us understand what happened in its history, which also gives us a clearer picture of what to optimize.

 The Explorer page enables you to access blockchain data recorded in the form of blocks, transactions, the SNARK pool, scan state and SNARK traces.
 It provides a view into the current and past state of the blockchain and its focus is the blockchain itself

 ![2-0-Explorer Blocks](https://user-images.githubusercontent.com/1679939/220905530-87957444-a1c4-4582-9084-fef289b52b98.png)

 ### Blocks

-This is the Mina block explorer, and the first tab displays a list of blocks sorted by the time of their publication (you can click on the **Date** column to switch between ascending and descending order).
+We want to be able to view the history of the blockchain, which is achieved through the Mina block explorer.
+The first tab displays a list of blocks sorted by the time of their publication (you can click on the **Date** column to switch between ascending and descending order).

 Each block’s **Hash** is written next to the date, along with the block